 Lastly….grab your towel!
 It’s cold shower time!

-Anyone watching the BBC One programme Freeze the Fear with Wim Hof recently may be starting to wonder whether there’s really “power in the coldshower” as extreme athlete Hof claims.
+Anyone who recently watched the BBC One programme Freeze the Fear with Wim Hof may be starting to wonder whether there’s really “power in the coldshower” as extreme athlete Hof claims.
 Hof, who set a Guinness World Record for swimming under ice, says that a “cold shower a day keeps the doctor away” by decreasing stress and increasing energy levels.

 Thousands of people from all over the world already incorporate cold showers into their daily routines.
 A cold shower has many reported health benefits, both physical and mental.